-3. Continue to Foster and Build Welcoming, Inclusive and Engaging Physical and Virtual Spaces to study, conduct research, and collaborate with peers.
+Leddy Library is open approximately 5,325 hours a year, offering a welcoming and safe space for students to study, conduct research, and collaborate with peers.
 While many resources are increasingly accessed electronically, researchers continue to be drawn to the library's physical space to engage with students, immerse themselves in the inspiring environment, and access unique print texts, rare books, manuscripts, archives, special collections, and other valuable research materials.
-In 2023-2024, the library welcomed 667,743 visitors, an increase of more than 150,000 from the previous year.
+In 2023-2024, the library welcomed 667,743 visitors (gate count), an increase of more than 150,000 from the previous year.